Ilysen/Ceres-Lancer-Macros/README.md

 This is _not_ a Foundry module!
 To add each macro to your game, you'll need to create new script macros in your world and copy-paste the code in.
 Detailed information is included at the top of each macro, including settings if applicable.

+These macros (and this repo) owe a lot to [LostCarcosa and Z3nner's macros](https://github.com/LostCarcosa/Carcosas-Lancer-Macros/).
+Check them out!

 A list includes:

 ## [Lancer Bestiary](lancer_bestiary.js)